Here’s What You Need to Know About Psoriasis Symptoms, Causes, and Treatments

 - Genital psoriasis can affect the skin in the genital area, as well as the inner and upper thighs.
 Up to two-thirds of people with psoriasis have genital psoriasis.

-- Facial psoriasis can include any area of the face, such as eyebrows and the upper forehead.
+- Facial psoriasis can include any area of the face, such as eyes, eyebrows and the upper forehead.
 It affects about one in three people with psoriasis.

 - Nail psoriasis affects about half of people who have psoriasis.
 Symptoms include white, brown, or yellow nails, denting (pitting) in the nails, and crumbling.

 - Hand and foot psoriasis is called palmoplantar psoriasis (PPP).
 It typically affects the soles of the feet and the palms of the hands and involves dry, thickened skin and painful, deep fissures.